Tecsisa/lightQL/docs/src/main/tut/index.md

 ## Motivation

-Being [elastic4s][elastic4s-github-url] an amazing Scala EDSL to work with Elasticsearch, you'll sometimes find yourself in need of interpreting external queries coming from a web service request or an UI, possibly even written by end users that might be used to popular query languages as SQL or [JQL][jql-reference].
+Being [elastic4s][elastic4s-github-url] an amazing Scala EDSL to work with Elasticsearch, you'll sometimes find yourself in need of interpreting external queries coming from a web service request or an UI, possibly even written by end users that might be familiar with popular query languages as SQL or [JQL][jql-reference].

 In that case, what Elasticsearch provides is a [JSON based Query DSL][elastic-query-dsl-reference] that is far from being simple and succinct.
 Having to support a lot of features in regards to searching and indexing capabilities, it might be understandable such a complexity but it's clear that, at least for simple use cases, this DSL seems overcomplicated.

-lightQL is aimed at tackle this problem providing a more simple language-agnostic query DSL for Elasticsearch.
+lightQL is aimed at tackling this problem by providing a more simple language-agnostic query DSL for Elasticsearch.
-As an additional advantage, the language grammar is not strongly tied to Elasticsearch, the materializer is, so that it's always possible to implement new materializers that work for future and possibly breaking Elasticsearch versions or even for other back-ends, as [Solr][solr-homepage], that share semantic features with Elasticsearch.
+As an additional advantage, the language grammar is not strongly tied to Elasticsearch although the materializer is, so that it is always possible to implement new materializers that work in future Elasticsearch versions or even for other back-ends, as [Solr][solr-homepage], that share semantic features with Elasticsearch.

 ## Contributions